What is the average life expectancy of a well pump?

 Thursday, January 16, 2020

-You can expect a well pump to last about 8 to 15 years.
-The well itself has a 20 to 50 year life expectancy.
+You can expect a residential well pump with moderate usage to last about 10 to 16 years, with an average of 12 years.
+The well itself has a 20 to 50 year life expectancy, with an average of 35 years.
 Here are several factors that will affect the lifespan of a well pump:

 • How long pump runs throughout each day - This is also called the “duty cycle” and, obviously, pumps that are used more have a shorter life.
 But the number of times the well turns on and off each day is also a factor.
 Frequent on/off cycles, called “short cycling,” reduces pump motor life further.
 Short cycling is caused by a failed pressure tank.
 To read more about it, go to our blog post Why does my well pump turn on and off every time I use water?